Christopher Marshall (b, 1956, Paris, France) is an American composer and teacher.

 Highlights of his career include his work as composer in residence under a Fulbright Scholarship at the Eastman School of Music and his two-year tenure of the Mozart Fellowship at the University of Otago in Dunedin, NZ.
 Marshall has been active writing primarily for choir and wind band for the last few years and his works have been performed throughout Europe, North America and Asia.
 Prior to taking up these positions he spent three years teaching and composing in the South Pacific island nation of Samoa, and for ten years prior to that taught English to Indochinese refugees in Auckland, NZ.

-Mr. Marshall is currently Composer-in-Residence at the University of Central Florida.
+Mr. Marshall is currently a freelance composer and teacher residing in Central Florida.